 It is easy to contact Candid customer service with any questions via the chatbot on their website.
 They respond within a few minutes (and provide very detailed responses).

 Clear aligners have been around for over 20 years.
 With advancements in digital cameras, teledentistry, and 3D printing, creating an aligner treatment plan is more effective and safe than ever.

 Yes, you can eat and drink with Candid aligners.
 However, you should not drink hot liquids with the aligners in your mouth.
 Warm liquids are okay.
 It is also crucial to rinse the aligners off after eating to prevent bacteria buildup and discoloration.

 Candid offers a payment plan.
-You will pay as low as $399 up-front and $99/24 months.
 They also accept FSA and HSA.
 Some insurance plans also reimburse patients for part of treatment, but this depends on your specific policy, and there are no guarantees.